 Hey, who says trampolines are just for kids?
 Take your team to a trampoline park for some jumping fun and a chance to work off the day's stress.
 Many cities have local places with trampoline activities — if you're in the Boston area, check out Skyzone for trampoline dodgeball and basketball games.

 Embrace your city!
 Pick a hot tourist destination and go as a team.
 You can even do a Segway tour.
 (Fanny packs: optional.)
 It'll be nice to laugh at how silly it feels to be a tourist in your own city, and you might even learn something new.

 If you're looking for a slightly more relaxing activity, take a group painting class.
 Paint Nite hosts painting classes by local artists at various bars throughout major cities for painting on canvases, wine glasses (like in the picture below), and so on.
 It's a great way to let your team members unwind, catch up over some drinks, and express their creativity.

-For bigger events -- maybe on a quarterly basis, when you have more budget to use for outings -- charter a bus and take your team to a new place.
+For bigger events — maybe every quarter, when you have more budget to use for outings — charter a bus and take your team to a new place.
 You can all take a historical tour of the new place, grab lunch at a restaurant serving the town's finest, or take in a local attraction together.

 Round up the team and head out to a sports game.
 What a fantastic way to rev up team spirit while combining both competition and camaraderie.